Olex1313/strmr/README.md

 ### How to use:

 1. Run `make build` to compile `strmr` executable file
-2. Put config file to `configs/conf.yaml` relative to executable file path
+2. Put config file to `configs/conf.yaml` relative to executable file path or specify with flag `--config`
-3. Run executable `./strmr`
+3. Run executable `./strmr --config your-conf.yaml`